secondpathstudio/privatescribe/readme.md

 ## What it does today

+**Capture and transcription**

-- **Whisper-based transcription** running locally — no audio leaves your machine
+- **Whisper-based transcription** running locally — no audio leaves your machine.
+Pick the model size (`tiny` → `large-v3`) that fits your hardware.
+- **Real-time transcription** — see a live preview while you record, not just after you stop.
+- **Speaker diarization** — pyannote labels who said what, so conversations come out as a readable, attributed transcript.
+- **Confidence highlighting** — words Whisper was unsure about are flagged so you can review, edit, and approve a transcript before formatting.
+- **Custom vocabulary, abbreviations, and dictation commands** — bias transcription toward your domain terms, auto-expand short forms, and speak formatting commands like "new paragraph" or "period".

+**Formatting and documents**

-- **Local LLM formatting** via Ollama (defaults to Llama 3.2, swap in any model you prefer)
+- **Local LLM formatting** via Ollama (defaults to Llama 3.2, swap in any model you prefer).
-- **Encrypted at rest** — transcripts, generated documents, templates, participant records, and the original audio recordings are all stored encrypted on disk
-- **Customizable templates** — define the document structure once, apply it to any transcript
+- **Customizable templates** — simple Markdown templates or structured templates imported from the Studio.
+Define the document structure once, apply it to any transcript.
 - **One transcript, many documents** — apply multiple templates to the same recording and keep them linked as siblings of a single source.
 Refine a template, re-run it, get a new sibling without losing the old one.
+- **Note workflow** — notes move draft → finalized → signed.
+Signed notes are immutable and extended only through append-only addenda.
+- **Document export** — download finished notes as PDF or DOCX (admins can disable export org-wide).
+- **Full-text search** across all of your notes.

+**Security and privacy**

+- **Encrypted at rest** — transcripts, generated documents, templates, participant records, and the original audio recordings are all stored encrypted on disk.
+- **Configurable audio storage** — admins choose whether recordings are kept at all and, if so, for how long before they're automatically purged.
+- **Two-factor authentication** — optional TOTP for every user; admins can require it org-wide and reset it.
+- **Audit logging** — security-relevant actions (logins, key access, deletions, admin changes) are recorded for review.

+**Everything else**

-- **Participant and role management** — track who was in the conversation and have templates use that context
+- **Participant and role management** — track who was in the conversation and have templates use that context.
+- **Runs as a desktop app or in the browser** — a signed, notarized macOS build, or the standard web app.
-- **Fully offline operation** after the initial model download
+- **Fully offline operation** after the initial model download.
-- **MIT licensed** — fork it, audit it, modify it, ship it inside your own workflow
+- **MIT licensed** — fork it, audit it, modify it, ship it inside your own workflow.

 ---